oscimp/WRTD-FMC-ADC/si570/README.md

 The Si570 is supposed to run at 100Mhz, and the White Rabbit synchronized clock used in the PLL runs at 125MHz.
 This means the PLL will divide both frequencies, and we will then have 5 different edges on which the synchronization can happen.
 Knowing which edge is the right one is not a trivial task, but if we get there we will have at least transformed a uniform random distribution of the sample delay to a discrete one which is more manageable.

+During a meeting with CERN engineers, some potential changes to the PTP core were mentioned to account for clock domain crossing issues.
+However this is not yet implemented so we need to find our own way for now.